-LTE / 5G Continuity Architecturefor businesses that cannot let one circuit define all uptime.
+LTE / 5G Continuity Architecture in OntarioFor businesses that cannot let one circuit define all uptime

 The right continuity design depends on business priorities, site conditions, and carrier behavior.
 That is why Orbitlink positions this as a scoped continuity architecture rather than a one-size-fits-all backup device.